Badvel Assembly constituency: Election results

+2024

-2021 By-election
+2021 by-election

-The death of sitting MLA Gunthoti Venkata Subbaiah necessitated the by-election for the Badvel assembly.
+The death of sitting MLA Gunthoti Venkata Subbaiah necessitated the by-election for Badvel Assembly constituency.
 The Election Commission of India announced that an election would take place on 28 September 2021.

 Sitting party YSRCP decided to field Gunthoti Venkata Subbaiah's wife, Dr. Dasari Sudha.

 Results were declared on November 2.
 Dr. Dasari Sudha of YSRCP won the election with a majority of 90,089 votes.